 - Get regular checkups from your health care provider.

-- Follow your Asthma Action Plan and work with your health care provider on your Asthma Action plan.
+- Follow your Asthma Action Plan and work with your health care provider on your plan.

 State Honor Roll of Asthma and Allergy Policies